 D. Graham Burnett (History)

-A team of graduate students, faculty, undergraduates, and film artists will catalyze the development of a new genre of scholarly “work-product,” namely historical micro-documentaries lasting up to two minutes each, that will inspire further research by viewers, especially students accustomed to the brief visuals of the attention economy.
+A team of graduate students, faculty, undergraduates, and film artists will catalyze the development of a new software, PAN, that will inspire historical research by users, especially students accustomed to the brief visuals of the attention economy.

 Human-Robot Interaction: Remote Communications for Accessible Architectural Robotics